Embark on a journey through Greece’s most scenic hiking destinations, a treasure trove for nature lovers and adventurers alike.

 This guide spotlights the top Greek islands for hiking, featuring everything from an easy trail leading to picturesque villages to challenging routes along steep cliffs.
 Prepare for an unforgettable adventure that takes you along scenic routes, up to Greece’s highest mountain peaks, and deep into the heart of its stunning natural landscapes.

-Probably the most important hiking destination in Greece, Crete is not only the biggest and most varied island in the country, but it is also home to hundreds of gorges and dozens of hiking trails of varied length and difficulty.
+Probably the most essential hiking destination in Greece would be Crete, the biggest and most varied island in the country.
+It is also the place of hundreds of gorges and dozens of hiking trails of varying lengths and difficulty.

 The well-known E4 European Paths crosses the whole length of the island, passing through various green, alpine-like landscapes, barren mountain trails, and breathtaking cliffs next to the sea.

 It would take a regular hiker (in reasonably fit condition) over 40 days to explore the E4 in its entirety, so people usually walk one portion at a time.
-Every year, many travelers keep coming back to Crete to cover a new part of the E4 path trail each time.
+Many travelers return to Crete every year to cover a new part of the E4 path trail.

 Corfu is another one of the big islands in Greece, full of green landscapes and rich nature; the island’s hikes hide dozens of historic buildings, castles, and observation points that can only be reached after beautiful and sometimes tricky walks in the mountains.

 The famous Corfu Trail, for instance, is a cross-island hiking path that walks you through remarkable olive groves, forests, and some of Corfu’s most beautiful beaches, allowing walkers to stop and admire unique observation points facing the Ionian Sea.